-In Phase III of the State Systemic Improvement Plan, the Arkansas Department of Education has implemented a plan for two coherent strategies to improve ADE's infrastructure and increase the SIMR.
+Continuing Phase III of the SSIP, the Arkansas Department of Education has expanded implementation of the plan for two coherent strategies to improve ADE's infrastructure and increase the SIMR.
 Arkansas's SIMR is focused on improving the literacy achievement of students with disabilities in grades 3-5.
 Arkansas's Theory of Action is illustrated in Exhibit I-17.10.